CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 hippo   testuser datalake                 never   ok
 ```

-To get the information about all PostgreSQL users that the PostgreSQL Operator is managing, you will need to use the `--show-system-accounts` flag:
+To get the information about all PostgreSQL users that PGO is managing, you will need to use the `--show-system-accounts` flag:

 ```
 pgo show user -n pgo hippo --show-system-accounts